Can’t get your child to brush their teeth? Try a Kanban board. If that doesn’t work, throw in a daily stand-up.

 Use different colour cards for each child.
-In our household, we have daily tasks (little cards) versus weekly tasks (larger tickets).
+In our household, we have daily tasks (little cards) versus weekly tasks (larger cards).

 Give THEM (yes, your kids) control of what they can add and encourage them to get involved.
 I had my kids add pink cards for me.

 Reset the board each night, or run a stand-up and do it together.

 In an agile project, a daily stand-up meeting is a quick meeting where the team gives an update on where they are at, often done by “walking the board”.

 In this format, each person answers the following three questions: